josechannels/kickstarter-analysis/Readme.md

 Here is what the table looked like:

+Using this table I constructed a line graph whre on the y-axis i plotted the percent of the campaigns that were successfull, failed and were cancelled and on the x-axis i ploted the campaign goal ranges:

 ### Challenges and Difficulties Encountered
 One challenge that i encountered was that i could not figure out how to hide the Pivot Chart filters so as to obtain a clean image with only the data.